Sex Education: Getting into Anal. For Beginners by Topher Taylor

 There are many ways to get your body ready for anal sex but the most common preparation is douching.
 Personally – douching can be the bane of my life but it’s part of my sexual routine that not only cleans me out, but it gives me more confidence in my sexual performance as I’m not worried about accidents.
 If you aren’t aware of what douching is, it’s the practice of cleaning all of the ‘mess’ out of your butthole and lower bowels to avoid said mess appearing during anal.
-You do this by using either a bulb douche, shower attachment or enema kit to stream water inside of your butthole, release, and repeat it until it runs clear.
+You do this by using either a bulb douche, shower attachment, or enema kit to stream water inside of your butthole, release, and repeat it until it runs clear.
 As a beginner, I advise going for a bulb douche.

 A bit of advice: DO NOT wait until the first time you’re about to have sex before douching for the first time.
-Do some practise runs, even if you don’t have anything lined up sex-wise.
+Do some practice runs, even if you don’t have anything lined up sex-wise.

 “You don’t have to douche.
 It’s a personal choice.
 Some think that rubbing a finger around inside is enough to clean it out.”

 There are lots of fashionable pills out there which are advertised to make douching easier.
 These work by firming your stool using Psyllium Husk.
 If your body isn’t used to this, don’t jump right into using them.
-I had a friend who took them for a few days and ended up giving himself chronic-constipiation for 3.5 months.
+I had a friend who took them for a few days and ended up giving himself chronic-constipation for 3.5 months.
 You don’t even know if you need them yet.
 And don’t get into a routine of taking Imodium (or similar brands) to help.
-Your stomach is very sensitive and it really doesn’t take much to irritate the regularity of your bowel movements, especially if you’re combining anti-diarrhoea meds with douching.
+Your stomach is very sensitive and it really doesn’t take much to irritate the regularity of your bowel movements, especially if you’re combining anti-diarrhea meds with douching.

-A simply guide to douching:
+A simple guide to douching:

 - Fill the bulb with water (to the brim or you’ll push air inside)